RenderKit/ospray/doc/api.md

 This API call ensures that the current device is cleaned up appropriately.
 Due to static object allocation having non-deterministic ordering, it is recommended that applications call `ospShutdown()` before the calling application process terminates.

 Objects
 -------

-All entities of OSPRay (the renderer, volumes, geometries, lights, cameras, ...) are a specialization of `OSPObject` and share common mechanism to deal with parameters and lifetime.
+All entities of OSPRay (the renderer, volumes, geometries, lights, cameras, ...) are a logical specialization of `OSPObject` and share common mechanism to deal with parameters and lifetime.

 An important aspect of object parameters is that parameters do not get passed to objects immediately.
 Instead, parameters are not visible at